wincent/ferret/README.md

 ### 1. Powerful multi-file search<a name="ferret-1-powerful-multi-file-search" href="#user-content-ferret-1-powerful-multi-file-search"></a>

 Ferret provides an <strong>[`:Ack`](#user-content-ack)</strong> command for searching across multiple files using The Silver Searcher (https://github.com/ggreer/the_silver_searcher), Ack (http://beyondgrep.com/), or Grep (http://www.gnu.org/software/grep/).
 Support for passing options through to the underlying search command exists, along with the ability to use full regular expression syntax without doing special escaping.
+On Vim version 8 or higher, searches are performed asynchronously (without blocking the UI).

 Shortcut mappings are provided to start an <strong>[`:Ack`](#user-content-ack)</strong> search (<leader>a) or to search for the word currently under the cursor (<leader>s).

 Results are normally displayed in the <strong>`quickfix`</strong> window, but Ferret also provides a <strong>[`:Lack`](#user-content-lack)</strong> command that behaves like <strong>[`:Ack`](#user-content-ack)</strong> but uses the <strong>`location-list`</strong> instead, and a <leader>l mapping as a shortcut to <strong>[`:Lack`](#user-content-lack)</strong>.

-Finally, Ferret offers integration with dispatch.vim (https://github.com/tpope/vim-dispatch), which enables asynchronous searching despite the fact that Vim itself is single-threaded.
+Finally, Ferret offers integration with dispatch.vim (https://github.com/tpope/vim-dispatch), which enables asynchronous searching on older versions of Vim (prior to version 8), despite the fact that Vim itself is single-threaded.

 ### 2. Streamlined multi-file replace<a name="ferret-2-streamlined-multi-file-replace" href="#user-content-ferret-2-streamlined-multi-file-replace"></a>